-If you do not want the viewer to have an I Want To menu, you can hide it by setting the IWantToMenuViewModel's showMenu property to false in the configuration files.
-Alternatively, you can clear the Show Menu check box on the viewer's I Want To Menu page in Manager.
+If you do not want the viewer to have an I Want To menu, you can hide it by clearing the Show Menu checkbox on the viewer's I Want To Menu page in Manager.
+Alternatively, you can set the IWantToMenuViewModel's showMenu property to false in the configuration files.